playcanvas/developer.playcanvas.com/content/en/user-manual/introduction.md

 ![script][6]

-Using web standard Javascript attach custom behaviours to your entities.
+Using web standard Javascript attach custom behaviors to your entities.
 Add interactivity on any scale from a simple click handler or orbit camera to a a full massively multi-player online game.

 ### Publish your application